wanelo/wanelo.github.io/_drafts/2015-11-9-fully-utilize-your-travis-pro-resources.md

 ## Let's make it faster!

-At first we initialized a [`Rake::FileList`] on the entirety of the `spec/` directory.
-The `Rake::FileList` class is a particularly useful one, allowing a developer to easily manipulate lists of files.
+At first we initialized a `Rake::FileList` on the entirety of the `spec/` directory.
+The `Rake::FileList` class is particularly useful, allowing us to easily manipulate lists of files.
- Avdi Grimm has a [good blog post][rake-file-lists] that dives into the details of the class.
+ Avdi Grimm has a [good blog post][rake-file-lists] that dives into the details of the class, and covers it better than I will here.
 The `Rake::FileList` returns an enumerable of all files within the `spec/` directory, which we can then use [`#in_groups`][in-groups], to split it into N even groups.
 Let's run that on Travis now.